February 1, 2018

-The Centre gave a presentation on the prevalence of human trafficking at Lakehead University.
+The Centre’s presentation on the prevalence of human trafficking at Lakehead University was highlighted.

 Nov 21, 2016

-International Justice Mission – The Centre attended the Release of film “She Has a Name” which is a film that sheds light on sex trafficking in Thailand.
+The Centre attended the Release of film “She Has a Name” with the International Justice Mission which sheds light on sex trafficking in Thailand.

 Sept 9, 2016

-The Centre met with officials from both North Dakota and Manitoba to address issues surrounding the cross boarder trafficking in persons for the purpose of sexual exploitation.
+The Centre met with officials from both North Dakota and Manitoba to address issues surrounding the cross-boarder human trafficking in persons.

 In June 2016, the Ontario government revealed a new anti-trafficking strategy, with support for indigenous-led approaches to tackling the issues one of its priorities.
 Barbara Gosse, CEO of The Centre to End Human Trafficking, weighed in on the new strategy.